-Toronto Raptors vs Boston Celtics: Injury Updates, Tv Schedule, Match Up
+Toronto Raptors vs Boston Celtics: Injury Updates, TV Schedule, Match Up

 Injuries

-Toronto: Christian Koloko (out — respiratory), Gary Trent Jr. (out, plantar fasciitis)
+Toronto: O.G.
+Anunoby (finger — doubtful), Christian Koloko (out — respiratory), Otto Porter Jr (personal — out), Thaddeus Young (illness — out), Gary Trent Jr. (probable, plantar fasciitis)

+Boston: Jaylen Brown (illness — questionable), Al Horford (toe — probable), Kristaps Porzingis (knee — questionable)

 Loading comments...